Frequently Asked Questions

 Q. DO YOU OFFER STABILISERS?

 - We designed our bikes to be very easy to ride and enable children to quickly learn the joy of riding hence our bikes do not come with stabilisers.
-In addition, design elements like a low centre of gravity, relaxed geometry, and proportional components lend themselves to making riding easier for those just starting.
+Teaching your child to ride with stabilisers is pointless as they don’t learn to balance the bike – the main skill required.
+In addition, design elements like a low centre of gravity, relaxed geometry, and proportional components make riding easier for those just starting.

 Q. TIPS FOR THE BEST EXPERIENCE ON THEIR BALANCE BIKE?